warmuuh/milkman/readme.md

 Therefore i created a JavaFx-based workbench for crafting requests / responses.
 It is not limited to e.g. http (or more specificaly rest) requests.
 Due to nearly everything being a plugin, other things are possible, like database-requests or GRPC, GraphQl, etc...

+# Download

+Download latest version in [Release Section](https://github.com/warmuuh/milkman/releases) **and download plugin archive as well, if you want to use any of those plugins**.
+Version 2.2.2 is latest version running on Java8.
+Version 3.0.0 and ongoing is first version with packaged JRE and running on Java11.

 # Changes

 latest changes can be seen in the [Changelog](changelog.md)